GSingh2432002/FreehandX/Readme.md

 ### Advanced Event Handling:

 - **User Interaction**: I worked with the wheel event listener, which allowed me to add zooming and panning features.
 This made the app more interactive and user-friendly.

-## How can it be improved?

-- Add more colors to the color picker.
-- Add more tools like a circle, eraser, and more.
-- Add more shapes like triangles, stars, and more.
-- Add more keyboard shortcuts to make things faster.
-- Add more themes like dark mode, light mode, and more.
-- Add more text options like font size, font color, and more.
-- Instead of have any in two places, create a type for the rough.js elements.

-## Running the Project

-To run the project in your local environment, follow these steps:

-1. Clone the repository to your local machine.
-2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
-3. Run `npm run start` or `yarn start` to get the project started.
-4. Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.